openstack/swift/doc/source/howto_installmultinode.rst

 .. note::
 	If you don't create the cert files, Swift silently uses http internally rather than https.
 This document assumes that you have created these certs, so if you're following along step-by-step, create them.
+In a production cluster, you should terminate SSL before the proxy server.
+SSL support is provided for testing purposes only.

 #.
 Modify memcached to listen on the default interfaces.
 Preferably this should be on a local, non-public network.
 Edit the IP address in /etc/memcached.conf, for example::